+Buses

-Buses: 760 (to Cemitério da Ajuda) - 723 (to Algés) - 729 (to Algés) - 742 (to Casalinho Ajuda).
+760 (to Cemitério da Ajuda) - 723 (to Algés) - 729 (to Algés) 742 (to Casalinho Ajuda) - 771 (to Sete Rios)

+The Course

-3 | The Course 3.1. | Goals of the Course
+2.1 Goals of the Course

-The Language School at the School of Social and Political Sciences is part of a centenary institution that takes pride in its tradition of foreign language teaching.
+Our Language School is part of a centenary institution that takes pride in its tradition of foreign language teaching.
 Indeed, we are very experienced in hosting specific Portuguese Language Courses for Erasmus and international students.
 We have semester-long courses and intensive courses for those who wish to start learning the language, and we specialize in offering a choice of courses that also focus on the Portuguese heritage and cultural aspects in order to help Erasmus and other international students accommodate better to the particulars of their host country.